pingcap/docs-cn/op-guide/ansible-deployment.md

 ## Install Ansible and dependencies in the Control Machine

 Use `pip` to install Ansible and dependencies on the Control Machine of CentOS 7 system.
 After installation, you can use `ansible --version` to view the Ansible version.
-Currently releases-1.0 and release-2.0 depend on Ansible 2.4, while the master version is compatible with Ansible 2.4 and Ansible 2.5.
+Currently releases-1.0 depends on Ansible 2.4, while release-2.0 and the master version are compatible with Ansible 2.4 and Ansible 2.5.

 Ansible and related dependencies are recorded in the `tidb-ansible/requirements.txt` file.
 Install Ansible and dependencies as follows, otherwise compatibility issue occurs.